Bruno Siciliano (engineer): Publications

 In 2009 with Lorenzo Sciavicco, Luigi Villani and Giuseppe Oriolo he published Robotics, Modeling, Planning and Control (ISBN 9781846286421), a textbook by Springer now in its third edition and translated into Chinese (ISBN 9787560557847), Greek (ISBN 9789603307488) and Italian (ISBN 9788838663222).

 Awards

-Siciliano received the Engelberger Award for Education "for contributing to the advancement of the Science of Robotics in the Service of Mankind" (2022).
+Siciliano received the IEEE RAS Pioneer in Robotics and Automation Award "for fundamental contributions to robotics research in the areas of manipulation and control, human–robot cooperation, and service robotics" (2024, the Engelberger Award for Education "for contributing to the advancement of the Science of Robotics in the Service of Mankind" (2022).
 He was awarded the IEEE RAS George Saridis Leadership Award in Robotics and Automation "for his outstanding leadership in the robotics and automation community as a research innovator, an inspired educator, a dedicated contributor of professional service, an ambassador of science and technology" (2015) and the IEEE RAS Distinguished Service Award "for outstanding leadership and commitment in promoting robotics and automation and RAS as the number one Society in the field" (2010).
-He has also won the Guido Dorso Award for the University section (2015) and the IPE Alumni Award (2008).
+He has also won the Guido Dorso Award for the university section (2015) and the IPE Alumni Award (2008).

 Siciliano ranks tenth (second among engineers) on the list of the 90 most influential scientists of the University of Naples Federico II.